brendankellyODG/opendatagroup.github.io/Product Manuals/MATLAB Model Runner/index.md

 # assuming that MatlabCalc already exists
 $ fastscore attachment upload MatlabCalc model_att.tar.gz
 ```
-FastScore will detect the presence of begin.m file and will run prior to executing the MatlabCalc model, but in the same Octave session making global data accessible by the model.
+ModelOp Center will detect the presence of begin.m file and will run prior to executing the MatlabCalc model, but in the same Octave session making global data accessible by the model.

 ## Stream Encoding
 Octave runner only supports JSON encoding for input/output streams.

 ## Example
 Malab / Octave code is optimized to work with matrix data.
 As such, it will be often required to pass a matrix as model input.
-The following simple example shows how to implement Eigen vector calculation with FastScore leveraging Octave runner.
+The following simple example shows how to implement Eigen vector calculation with ModelOp Center leveraging Octave runner.

 * Create eigen.m file with the following code:
 ```